A key inflation gauge rose 5.8% in 2021, most in 39 years

 WASHINGTON (AP) — A measure of prices that is closely tracked by the Federal Reserve rose 5.8% last year, the sharpest increase since 1982, as brisk consumer spending collided with snarled supply chains to raise the costs of food, furniture, appliances and other goods.

-The report Friday from the Commerce Department also said that consumer spending fell 0.6% in December.
-A wave of omicron cases discouraged many Americans from traveling, eating out or visiting theaters and other entertainment venues.
+The report Friday from the Commerce Department also said that consumer spending fell 0.6% in December, with purchases of cars, electronics, and clothes declining.
+Higher prices might have discouraged some shoppers, along with a wave of omicron cases that kept many Americans from traveling, eating out or visiting entertainment venues.

 At the same time, incomes rose 0.3% last month, providing fuel for future spending.

 Stubbornly high inflation has hammered household budgets, wiped out last year’s healthy wage gains and posed a severe political challenge to President Joe Biden and Democrats in Congress.
 It also led the Federal Reserve to signal Wednesday that it plans to raise interest rates multiple times this year beginning in March to try to get accelerating prices under control.

+From November to December, prices rose 0.4%, down from a 0.6% increase from October to November.
+Core prices rose 0.5% for a second straight month.

+The economy is expanding at its fastest pace in decades, and job creation reached a five-decade high last year.
+But the rebound occurred so quickly after the pandemic shutdowns that it left many companies flat-footed, with fewer workers and supplies than they needed.

-Chair Jerome Powell also made clear that the Fed will move to shrink its huge $8.9 trillion of bond holdings soon after it starts raising rates, another step that will likely tighten credit, slow spending and potentially weaken the economy.
+Besides raising interest rates, Chair Jerome Powell said Wednesday that the Fed will move to shrink its huge $8.9 trillion of bond holdings this year, another step that will likely tighten credit, slow spending and potentially weaken the economy.

-Speaking at a news conference Wednesday, Powell acknowledged that inflation has gotten “slightly worse” in the past month.
+Speaking at a news conference, Powell acknowledged that inflation has gotten “slightly worse” in the past month.
 He cautioned that higher prices “have now spread to a broader range of goods and services,” after initially affecting sectors of the economy, like factory-made products for homes, that were most disrupted by the pandemic.

 Powell also said the Fed is increasingly focused on the question of whether rising wages are acting as a primary driver of inflation, by forcing companies to charge more to cover their higher labor costs.
 Such a “wage-price spiral,” which the United States hasn’t experienced since the 1970s, can make inflation difficult to cool.